Kia EV6 review: interior, dashboard & infotainment

 The EV6 benefits from yet another impressive Kia interior, with easy-to-use tech and high-quality materials

 The EV6's interior perhaps isn’t the most striking compared with its Tesla, Polestar and Ford rivals, but what’s buried within matches the high standards we've become accustomed to from Kia of late: quality is top-notch and ease of use has been baked into every element, which is more than can be said for some of its rivals.

 Kia EV6 dashboard

 A pair of curved 12.3-inch display screens dominate the EV6's dashboard: one with a clear and crisp digital instrument panel and the other with a slick and easy-to-use widescreen infotainment system.
-There's none of the freezing and hesitation that can plague some other brand's systems here, and you also get a useful ledge on which to rest your hand while operating it.
+There's none of the freezing and hesitation that can plague some other brand's systems here, and you also get a useful ledge on which to rest your hand while operating it on the move.

 Equipment, options & accessories

-There are three Kia EV6 trim levels: entry-level Air is the 'price leader' and only available with the rear-drive, single-motor drivetrain, but it doesn't feel excessively Spartan, with the dual curves screens, reversing camera, rain-sensing wipers and heated front seats all standard.
+There are three Kia EV6 trim levels: entry-level Air is the 'price leader' and only available with the rear-drive, single-motor drivetrain, but it doesn't feel excessively basic, with the dual curves screens, reversing camera, rain-sensing wipers and heated front seats all standard.

 Next up are GT-Line and GT-Line S, both of which are available with either the single-motor, rear-drive or dual-motor, all-wheel-drive setup.
 GT-Line gets 19-inch alloy wheels, dual LED headlights, rear privacy glass, suede upholstery, a wireless phone charger and front parking sensors.
 Stepping up to GT-Line commands a premium of around £3,000 at the time of writing.